Toy Dog Health and Wellbeing

 Exercise and Mental Stimulation

 While toy dogs don’t require the same amount of exercise as larger breeds, they still need regular physical activity to maintain a healthy weight and stay mentally stimulated.
-Short, frequent walks and indoor playtime are perfect for these small dogs.
-Even a game of fetch in the living room or a brisk walk around the block can give them the exercise they need.
+Short walks, play and gentle training sessions all support physical and mental wellbeing.
+A game of fetch in the living room or a brisk walk around the block can give them the exercise they need.

 But physical exercise is only half the equation—mental stimulation is just as important.
 Toy dogs are intelligent and need activities that challenge their minds.
 Puzzle toys, training sessions, and interactive games are all great ways to keep your dog’s brain engaged.
 Without enough mental stimulation, toy dogs can become bored, which might lead to behavioral issues like excessive barking or chewing.